Image-Text-Image Knowledge Transfer for Lifelong Person Re-Identification with Hybrid Clothing States: Related Work

-Although researchers have made efforts to promote the discriminative ability of ReID models, conventional person ReID models would fail when pedestrians change their clothes, since they almost exclusively focus on clothes.
+Although researchers have made efforts to promote the discriminative ability of person ReID models~\cite{wang2018learning,luo2019bag,zheng2019joint,wang2023rethinking,zhou2019omni,jin2020semantics,he2021transreid,lin2020unsupervised,liu2022unsupervised,meng2024unleashing}, these models would still fail when pedestrians change their clothes, since they almost exclusively focus on clothes.
 Xu~\textit{et al.}~\cite{xu2021adversarial} and Eom \textit{et al.}~\cite{eom2021disentangled} attempt to use generative models to augment samples by explicitly synthesizing person images with various clothes, so as to learn more robust features against clothing changes.
 Some studies draw support from auxiliary modalities to assist learning soft-biometrics features unrelated to clothes~\cite{qian2020long,yang2019person,wang2022co,jin2022cloth,hong2021fine,chen2021learning,liu2023dual,guo2023semantic,agbodike2023face,cui2023dcr}.
 For instance, SPT+ASE~\cite{yang2019person} utilizes reliable and discriminative curve patterns on the body contour sketch.
 CAMC~\cite{wang2022co} uses heatmaps of human postures to encode body shape semantic information.
 GI-ReID~\cite{jin2022cloth} learns cloth-agnostic representations by leveraging personal unique and cloth-independent gait information.
 Other researchers take advantage of clothing labels to eliminate the negative effects of clothing features.
 For instance, CAL~\cite{gu2022clothes} adopts adversarial learning to penalize the model's predictive power to clothes.
 AIM~\cite{yang2023good} adopts a dual-branch model to simulate causal intervention and eliminate clothing bias.
-However, simply ignoring the clothes of pedestrians would hurt the performance in the same-cloth scenario, in which clothing can be one of the most discriminative characteristics.
+Considering using well-trained off-the-shelf tools for modality extraction or manually annotated clothing labels can be inflexible, some studies \cite{wang2024exploring,wang2025content} focus on learning robust representations for cloth-changing person ReID by leveraging the mined fine-grained attributes~\cite{wang2024exploring} and abundant semantics~\cite{wang2025content} from images.

+Recent research has successfully developed models trained on either cloth-changing or same-cloth datasets.
+These models are capable of recognizing different pedestrians in scenarios with a consistent clothing state.
+However, they struggle to perform well across domains with different clothing states, as knowledge acquired from cloth-changing and same-cloth domains exhibits significant differences in representation and granularity.
+For instance, ignoring cloth-related information would harm performance in same-cloth scenarios, where clothing can be one of the most discriminative characteristics.
+The relatively coarse-grained knowledge acquired from the same-cloth domain struggles to help distinguish pedestrians in cloth-changing scenarios.